Not every small business needs a $500/month data room. Here's what you actually need, how to evaluate it, and which tools make sense at each stage.

 For large M&A transactions - typically above $50M - enterprise platforms like Intralinks, Datasite, and Ansarada are industry standards.
 They're built for complex multi-party deals with heavy compliance requirements.
 That said, their pricing reflects that - expect quote-based pricing that often runs into thousands per month or per deal.
 For smaller deals in the $5-20M range, mid-tier VDRs with proper audit logs and permissions are usually sufficient.

-Founder communities tend to split on this.
-Early-stage founders often mention Docsend for pitch sharing (before Dropbox raised prices significantly) and Notion-based data rooms for basic organization.
+Business communities tend to split on this.
+Early-stage companies often mention Ellty, or Docsend for pitch sharing (before Dropbox raised prices significantly) and Notion-based data rooms for basic organization.
 Those further along, running due diligence or M&A, mention Firmex, Digify, or Ansarada.
 The pattern is consistent: tool recommendations follow deal complexity.
-A Reddit thread about seed-stage fundraising will give you different answers than one about a $15M acquisition.

 For most small business use cases, look for SOC 2 Type II compliance as a baseline - it means the provider has had their security controls independently audited.
 For regulated industries or larger deals, ISO 27001 certification is often also required.
 Dynamic watermarking, encrypted storage, and granular access control are features to look for as well.
 Don't take security claims at face value - ask for the actual certifications.